"We don't even take our own observations seriously, nor accept them as scientific observations, until we have repeated and checked them." Karl Popper

 The pharmaceutical industry also stops when the experiments are not reproducible

-in 2011 Glenn Begley, at the time director of Amgen's medical oncology department, one of the largest multinational biotechnology multinationals, had decided, before proceeding with new and expensive experiments, to replicate the 53 scientific works considered as fundamental on which Amgen's future research in oncology would be based.
+In 2011 Glenn Begley, at the time director of Amgen's medical oncology department, one of the largest multinational biotechnology multinationals, had decided, before proceeding with new and expensive experiments, to replicate the 53 scientific works considered as fundamental on which Amgen's future research in oncology would be based.
 Result?
 He was unable to replicate 47 of 53 scientific papers, or 89%3.

 If we want to write it in another way we can say that only 11% of the scientific experiments considered as milestones in that area of research were reproducible.